astronautas/astronautas.github.io/_posts/2025-02-11-replace-spark-with-duckdb.md

 ## Quantifying the cost savings

-We can’t draw firm conclusions on costs yet, as proper testing with a Spark cluster, Delta access from S3, and hybrid scenarios is needed—it's a complex evaluation.
+We can’t draw firm conclusions on costs yet, as proper testing with a Spark cluster, Delta access from S3, load full Clickbench dataset - it's a complex evaluation.
+I'll tackle this in the next chapter.

-That said, I ran some [local benchmarks](https://github.com/ClickHouse/ClickBench/blob/main/spark/queries.sql) to gauge query time savings.
-For 5 million rows, the hybrid engine took ~10 a forcefully cluster executor took ~52 seconds.

 With usability and (some) cost aspects explored, let's examine what makes the package tick.